sebastianbuettrich/The-Things-Stack-Bootstrap-CentOS-Postgres/README.md

   * prepare.sh adapted to CentOS 7 instead of Ubuntu 18
   * using postgreSQL instead of cockroach SQL

- Else all instructions are equally valid, as given in link above:
+ Else all instructions are equally valid, as given in link above, quoted here in edited form:

  ## Preparation